Pornography is Harmful for Some People

 Pornography Is Entertainment—Not Sex Education

 Pornography is designed to entertain, not to teach people how to have mutually satisfying, emotionally connected sex.
 Unfortunately, many people unconsciously absorb pornographic images and scripts as templates for what sex should look like.
+They think that’s how their partners should look and act.

 In reality, pornography often portrays sex that is performative, exaggerated, emotionally disconnected, and focused on visual novelty rather than closeness and connection.
 It lacks what therapists call relational attunement - being in emotional sync with your partner.
 When people mistake porn for a model of healthy sexuality, problems often arise.